gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \indent Checking the assumptions is always recommended before getting focused on the inferences in the model.
 When fitting models with multiple groups, it is possible to see "groups" in the fitted values (x-axis in Residuals vs Fitted and Scale-Location plots) and that is not a problem -- it is a feature of these models.
+\index{Residuals vs Fitted plot}
+\index{Scale-Location plot}
+\index{assumptions}
+You
-You should look for issues in the residuals for each group but the residuals should overall still be normally distributed and have the same variability everywhere.
+should look for issues in the residuals for each group but the residuals should overall still be normally distributed and have the same variability everywhere.
 It is a bit hard to see issues in Figure \@ref(fig:Figure8-26) because of the